 Acknowledge that mistakes will happen, then plunge into learning that new skill or working through a relationship or taking on a new job.
-Don’t hold back just because you could make a mistake.

-Spoiler: you probably will.
+Spoiler: you probably will mess something up.

 Startling plot twist: you’ll probably grow and learn a lot from it.

 No mistakes at all means you aren’t doing much of anything.
 At the very least, you aren’t stretching your boundaries.

 Do your best in all you do.
 Strive to succeed.

 What would you do right now, today, if you weren’t afraid of failing?
 Let me know in the comments below!